-Customer expectations, in some areas, exceed the ability for Council to pay for the level of service expected.
-People who move to an area from a city often have a higher expectation as they are expecting a similar level of service as a city council.
-For example, there is an understandable desire for more roads to be sealed as unsealed roads make up 72% of the network.
-With limited financial capacity, this desire must be considered alongside structural upgrades to bridges that have reached the end of their design life and risk of failing if not renewed.
+Customer expectations, in some areas, exceed the ability for the Council to fund the level of service expected.
+City dwellers who move to a rural district often have high expectations for a service they have received from a city council.
+For example, there is a desire for more roads to be sealed as unsealed roads make up 72% of the network.
+With limited financial capacity, this desire must be considered alongside structural upgrades to bridges that have reached the end of their design life and at risk of failing if not renewed.